 First, sometimes the pKaH values for amines are reported as pKa values , without explanation.
 The best pKa tables won’t do this, but it’s hard to sort the wheat from the chaff when you are just starting out.

-For instance, here’s a pKa table where the pKa of methylamine (CH3NH2) is listed as 10.63.
+For instance, you might see a pKa table where the pKa of methylamine (CH3NH2) is listed as 10.63.

 That’s low.
 Hopefully by this point, such a value of 10 for a pKa of an amine should strike you as weird, especially since the pKa of the closely related NH3 is 38.

 Similarly, the same table lists trimethylamine as having a pKa of 9.8 .
 Again, this is actually its pKaH.
 I can’t find an actual pKa value for trimethylamine, but I would guess that it is >40, since the conjugate base of trimethylamine is the carbanion (CH3)2N–CH2(–) ).